-LGBT+ Members Your counselor at the DAC Center will work in coordination with counselors at the University Health Center (Psychiatry) and the Student Counseling Room, as well as counselors in the Career Counseling and Accessibility Division of the DAC Center.
+LGBTQ+ Members Your counselor at the BHE will work in coordination with counselors at the University Health Center (Psychiatry) and the Student Counseling Room, as well as with counselors in the Career Counseling and Accessibility Division of the Bureau.
 At the Accessibility Division, you may talk to a counselor about academic support for students with disabilities, including developmental disabilities (for career support, see 5.
 Job search and career support).
 At the University Health Center (Psychiatry) and the Student Counseling Room, you may talk to psychiatrists and clinical psychologists about mental health issues or any concerns you may have about campus life.
-These services may refer you to the DAC Center.
-A list of contacts for these services is provided at the end of the Guidelines.
+These services may refer you to the BHE.
+Contacts for these services are provided in the "List of Contacts for University Services" at the end of the Guidelines.